- 7,164 Hungry People Fed Last Year.

-The original space with Pantry and Resale Store to provide funds for the outreach center which included clothing, odds and ends, religious books (Bibles of all faiths), consignment items, food and needed items for clients, jewelry donated for sale.
+The original space with Pantry and Thrift Store to provide funds for the outreach center which included clothing, odds and ends, religious books (Bibles of all faiths), consignment items, food and needed items for clients, jewelry donated for sale.
 You name it, Open Door had it!

 The Open Door board included a president, treasurer, and secretary the first year and then increased members as trustees including local pastors.

 Client Services existed in the same shop to qualify clients in need to receive food and clothing.
 Crisis funds were not available in the beginning, but as time went on fundraisers were held to raise more money so Open Door could help clients with shutoffs and utilities.